Hassan-Radi/qa-test-hf/README.md

 **How to run the tests?**

-Can be run normally as any Junit test cases (In Eclipse: Right click anywhere inside the class and choose Run as >> Junit Test)
+Can be run normally as any Junit test cases
+ * In Eclipse: Right click anywhere inside the class and choose Run as >> Junit Test
+ * From command line: `mvn clean compile test surefire-report:report -Dtest=APITest`

 **Added libraries**
  * Rest-Assured: Is the base library to handle the API testing and requests/responses.